Attack on citizens’ planning rights in the Florida Legislature

 Jane West is 1000 Friends of Florida’s policy and planning director.
 Created in 1985, 1000 Friends advocates for sound community planning and the rights of citizens to have meaningful participation in the process.
 To find out more, visit www.1000fof.org.

-Guest columns are the opinion of the writer, not necessarily that of the Highlands News-Sun.
+Guest columns are the opinion of the writer, not necessarily that of the Sumter Sun Times.